WeisongZhao/SACDj/README.md

 <p>

 This repository is for Simplified SACD (w/o Sparse deconvolution) and will be in continued development.
 It is a part of publication.
-For details, please refer to: [Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for high-throughput and four-dimensional live-cell super-resolution imaging, XXX (2022)](https://www.nature.com).
+For details, please refer to: [Weisong Zhao et al. Enhanced detectable fluorescence fluctuation for high-throughput super-resolution imaging, Nature Photonics (2023)](https://doi.org/10.1038/s41566-023-01234-9).
 Please cite SACD in your publications, if it helps your research.
 <br>
 <br>
 <br>